Food+Drink+More: Autumn Festivals in Stockholm

-Neelam Varia rounds up some of the best food and drink autumn festivals in Stockholm to experience.
+Neelam Varia rounds up some of the best autumn festivals in Stockholm to experience.

 Autumn time in Stockholm is just a constant reminder of how quickly we are descending into the winter – though with winter comes Glögg so not all is bad.
 Despite dropping temperatures, there are always various food/drink festivals going on – and what better way to forget about the looming winter than with plenty of food and drink!